mcfarley1/turtle-crossing/README.md

 # turtle-crossing
-# A game similar to the classic "Frogger" game in Python using Python's Turtle Graphics.
+A game similar to the classic "Frogger" game using Python's Turtle Graphics.